tbensky/PiNN_Projectile/readme.md

 ### Results

 The $(x,y)$ output of the network was tracked as a function of training epoch.
-In the plots shown, the big dots are the training data, the `+` symbols are the numerical integration results, and the solid curve is that from the neural network.
+In the plots that follow, the big dots are the training data, the `+` symbols are the numerical integration results, and the solid curve is that from the neural network.

 Initially, the solid curve looks like this

 ![Figure 4](https://github.com/tbensky/PiNN_Projectile/blob/main/Results/02/frame_000.png?)

 Note the small blue clump in the lower left corner.
 This is the sum total of the network's response.
-As the epochs pass, the loss gets lower and lower and we'll get these:
+As the epochs pass, the loss gets lower and lower and the network's predicted trajectory starts to take shape:

 ![Figure 4](https://github.com/tbensky/PiNN_Projectile/blob/main/Results/02/frame_001.png?)